March 11, 2026

 How the 4-way matching process works

-The vendor's invoice requests payment for the items or services provided.
+The vendor sends their invoice requesting payment for the goods.
 It should mirror the PO in quantity and pricing.
-If there's a mismatch—like billing for more units or a different price—you'll flag it for review.
+If there's a mismatch, such as billing for more units or a different price, you'll flag it for review.

 Who performs each step?

 To make 4-way matching work, you need clear ownership of each verification step.
-Different departments play crucial roles in this process, ensuring proper segregation of duties and maintaining financial controls throughout the procurement cycle.
+Different departments play crucial roles, ensuring proper segregation of duties and maintaining financial controls throughout the procurement cycle.

 When you assign clear ownership to each document, you create accountability and ensure thorough verification at every stage.
 This approach strengthens your internal controls and speeds up the payment approval process.